 Following graduation he remained at Fort Rucker as a rotary wing

 aviator with the Department of Tactics.
 In September of 1965

 Darvin left Fort Rucker and on November 11, 1965 joined the 145th

-Airlift Platoon which was to become part of the 281st AHC.
+Airlift Platoon which later became part of the 281st AHC.

-On June 17, 1966 1st LT Flanders and his crew were supporting a special forces camp in the highlands of South Vietnam when a mortar round struck and exploded in the tent being used by them as a waiting area.
+On June 17, 1966, 1st LT Flanders and his crew were supporting a special forces camp in the highlands of South Vietnam when a mortar round struck and exploded in the tent being used as a waiting area.
 Darvin was hit by metal fragments and died instantly.
 Darvin was the first 281st AHC KIA in South East Asia.

 Recollections of Darvin Flanders by Fred Phillips: